krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Lambda@Edge:
 - Customize cached content without routing request to origin
 - Improve security by checking for expired or invalid JWT token and redirect to login page

+Lambda container images
+- Specify container image: any OS
+- Specify OS-only Runtime
+  - Amazon Linux + install your runtime

+Lambda in VPC
+- by default lambda runs in amazon managed infrastructure
+- use it to access resources from your VPC
+  - ENI is created and attached to your subnet.
+It has private IP
+  - add NAT or Internet gateway
+  - add security group

+Lambda and Amazon Q (AI agent - executes actions on your behalf): use it to write lambdas to start or stop ec2 instances etc

+#### AWS Lambda execution environment
+- lambda creates execution environment (container) to process the request
+- aws creates this environment automatically (allocates compute resources)
+- aws loads python runtime
+- function is injected/loaded into container
+- first time: latency 100-300 ms
+- if started execution environment is busy, aws launches new execution environment (auto-scaling)
+- to reduce cold starts:
+  - provisioned concurrency: pre-warmed lambda
+  - optimized memory and cpu allocation = faster processing
+  - lambda layers - preloaded dependencies
+- warm start: reuses started execution environment
+- Concurrency: how many lambda instances will run?
+  - default concurrency limit for all lambdas: 1000 / region (all lambdas)
+  - you can increase concurrency limit or use many regions or use many accounts
+  - formula = duration of each request [s] * requests/s
+  - reserved concurrency: reserve for a given function and no other lambda can use it
+  - types of concurrency:
+    - on demand: automatically spins up environment when request arrives (default), has cold-start problem
+    - provisioned concurrency: pre-initializes execution environment (eliminates cold-starts)
+      - must have version and alias enabled
+      - it creates specified execution environments (no cold start)
+      - check throttles metric
+      - you pay for min
+- lambda layers
+  - module: single file containing code
+  - library: collection of modules packaged together (python boto3).
+Must be imported
+  - __lambda layers__: allows you to manage common code (modules or libraries) separately from common code
+  - you can attach layer in many lambda functions
+  - built-in and custom libraries

 ### Fargate <a id="Fargate"></a>